Your Personal Sim: Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 Let’s look at a few highlights from this most recent period.
 In 2014, Andrew Ng, formerly at Google, joined Baidu to build a speech recognition system entirely via deep learning.
 This was very ambitious, as all previous speech recognition systems had involved significant amounts of human-directed training and feature engineering.
 Also in that year, several companies made some huge investments in deep learning, as summarized in the slide above.

 In 2015, Baidu announced their deep learning network was the first to reach superhuman performance in the recognition of short clips of speech spoken over the phone (“Baidu’s Deep-Learning System Rivals People at Speech Recognition,” Tech Review, 2015).
 Coincident with this, Baidu has launched a smart agent, Duer, to help smartphone users do various tasks.
+China is now investing heavily in Baidu and other Chinese deep learning firms, and in deep learning education, in an effort to match the West on this critical technology.
+If our politicians stay ignorant of its strategic value, we may eventually end up getting the lead snatched away from us, the way Britain invented the chemical industry, then lost it to the more pragmatic Germans over four decades prior to WW I.

 Also in 2015, we saw NVIDIA’s self-driving car, a much more rapidly emerging, and more bottom up system than the mapping-based approach to self-driving cars that Google has been developing for ten years, since Sebastian Thrun’s team won the DARPA 2005 self-driving car competition.
 Perhaps the most amazing thing about the NVIDIA car was that it learned to reach near-human level performance over just six months in 2015.
 With the right hardware, software, the right problem, and good training data, these systems can rapidly gain human level proficiency (picture below).